JuliaDifferentialGames/DifferentialGamesBase.jl/README.md

 ## Disclosure of Generative AI Usage

-Generative AI, Claude, was used in the creation of this library as a programming aid including guided code generation, assistance with performance optimization, and for assistance in writing documentation.
-All code and documentation included in this repository, whether written by the author(s) or generative AI, has been reviewed by the author(s) for accuracy and has completed a verification and validation process upon release.
+Generative AI, Claude Sonnet 4.5, was used in the creation of this library as a programming aid including guided code generation, assistance with performance optimization, and for assistance in writing documentation.
+All code and documentation included in this repository, whether written by the author(s) or generative AI, has been reviewed by the author(s) for accuracy and has completed a verification process upon release.